zelokonit/9c-app/README.md

 # 9c-app
-It is a project of mobile app for school class.
+This is a project of a mobile app for a school class.
 It can notify about events, update itself and show personal schedule.